Introduction

 Enabling the Toggle

-To enable the light, dark, and auto mode toggle, you need to include the color-modes.js file at the top of your HTML document, just after the opening </head> tag:
+To enable the light, dark, and auto mode toggle, you need to include the color-modes.js file at the top of your HTML document, just after the opening <head> tag (By default it is included!):

 Bootstrap Documentation